Bartallama3D/website/_products/22-tesla-escort-max-360.md

     change_log: Initial release of the holder
 ---

-Introducing the Bartallama3D™ Radar Holder for Escort Max 360, designed specifically for Tesla vehicles.
-This sleek mount securely holds your radar detector on the center screen, ensuring it stays in place while driving.
-With integrated cable clips for clean cable management, simple assembly, and a secure fit to prevent shifting, this holder is the perfect accessory for your Tesla.
+Introducing the Bartallama3D™ Radar Holder for the Escort Max 360 radar detector.
+Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a Tesla screen.
+This radar holder is not compatible with any other vehicles.

+Key Features:
+- Mounts your radar detector on the center screen and securely holds the radar detector
+- Non-Permanent Installation, easily remove and stow radar when needed
+- Integrated cable clips for clean cable management down the back of your screen
+- Printed from high temperature ABS for Dashboard temps up to 160F (MAX 212F)
+- Designed specifically for Teslas for a clean and precise fit
+- Simple and quick assembly

+This package includes:
-\* Escort Max 360 Radar Detector not included
+- Custom precise fit holder for an Escort Max 360 radar detector

-\*\* If you require a custom order, custom colors, or changes please reach out for assistance.
+- 2 piece radar platform designed for a precision fit on Tesla vehicles
+- Screws + tools for assembly
+- Instruction QR code

+Compatible Vehicles:
+- Model S: 2021 - 2025
+- Model 3: 2017 - 2025
+- Model X: 2022 - 2025
+- Model Y: 2020 - 2025
+- Cybertruck: 2025 (Requires a different screen backer.
+We sell this option on Etsy and Ebay)

+The assembly and installation of this radar mount is similar to our Valentine One Radar mount for Teslas.
+A YouTube video featuring our 1st iteration of this radar mount could be found here: https://youtu.be/UG_un0AYOsU

+* Please note, we have updated our radar holders since this first iteration video with new features.
+Leveraging the advanced capabilities of 3D printing, we can iterate on product designs quickly, allowing us to incorporate new features into our radar units without lengthy cycles.
+This ensures that our products remain at the forefront of innovation and meet the evolving needs of our customers.
+As our products are constantly evolving, we take feedback very seriously, so if you have any ideas on how this product could be improved, please send us a note!

-\*\*\* We are not affiliated with, collaborating with, or endorsed by Escort.
+Disclaimer: We are not affiliated with, collaborating with, or endorsed by Escort Radar.
 This product is a 3D Printed, custom designed accessory.